Togagiga/rl_experiments/README.md

 	<img src="assets/banner2.png" />
 </p>

-An attempt at utilising genetic algorithms and reinforcement learning (RL) for a simple 2D game.
+An attempt at utilising genetic algorithms and reinforcement learning (RL) for solving a custom environment.

 ## test_env and test_agent